How Does Gateway Payment Processing Work? It’s Not as Complicated as You Think.

 The first step in any transaction is the authorization request from the merchant to the payment gateway.
 Using gateway in the literal sense, think of a payment gateway as being the bridge between the merchant and the payment processor that authorizes the transaction from the card issuer, payment network, or a customer’s bank.

 Why gateway payment processing is so important is that it adds a layer of security to protect both the merchant and the customer.
 Not only does this process allow for suspicious activity to be flagged, it enables the merchant to know that there are in fact funds to pay for a particular product or service.
+Utilizing a high-risk payment gateway for businesses dealing with higher risks can provide the necessary security and efficiency to handle complex transactions.
 Without this step in the payment process, conducting business transactions would create quite a mess for the merchant.

 Following the authorization request, a gateway payment processing system is equipped with the knowledge from the proper party to determine if a transaction can actually occur.
 Things that would prohibit a purchase from going through would be things like an expired card, a closed account, a credit card over its limit, or lack of funds.